 - Pre-heat oven to 170° C conventional (338 ° F) or 190° C fan (374° F) and line a 12-pan cupcake/muffin pan with cupcake liners.

 - In a medium mixing bowl whisk together the flour, baking powder, baking soda, sea salt, cinnamon, nutmeg and cloves.

-- In a separate larger bowl, whisk together the pureed pumpkin, sugars, aquafaba and sunflower oil.
+- In a separate larger bowl, whisk together the pureed pumpkin, sugars, sunflower oil, vanilla and milk.

-- Add the dry ingredients to the wet and whisk together until combined.
+- Add the wet ingredients to the dry and whisk together until combined.
 Don't over mix; stop when the lumps are gone.

-- Fill each cupcake pan just over half-full with the cake batter and bake in the oven for 18 - 20 minutes or until a skewer comes away clean from the centre of a cake.
+- Fill each cupcake pan ⅔ of the way up with the cake batter and bake in the oven for 18 - 22 minutes or until a skewer comes away clean from the centre of a cake.